Extra-Creativity/OpenGLFramework/README.md

 set_version("1.0.0")
 set_xmakever("2.6.1")

--- here you can only use cxx17 if C++20 is not supported. set_languages("cxx20")
--- here you can cancel it if your default g++ --version >= 11.1 -- or you can replace it with possibly existing g++-12. if is_plat("linux") then
+set_languages("cxx20")
+if is_plat("linux") then
     set_config("cxx", "g++-11")
 end

 set_config("cuflags", "-std=c++17")

--- here if you have these packages, you can use
---
 add_requires("glfw", "glad", "glm", "assimp", "stb") add_requires("imgui", {configs={glfw_opengl3 = true}})
 add_packages("glfw", "glad", "glm", "assimp", "imgui", "stb")